judell/thali/UnderstandingThalisUseOfMaven.md

+---
+title: Understanding Thali's Use of Maven
+layout: default
+---

-### Building locally, believe me, you want to start here first
+# Building locally, believe me, you want to start here first

 For local development Thali depends on mavenLocal.
 So go install maven if you haven't already.